-- Any single financial ratio makes up only a fraction of the "scorecard" used by rating agencies to guide their credit analysis. - Under Moody's approach, for example, the financial leverage ratio accounts for only 10% of an issuer's overall score.

-• In assessing each institution's credit rating, rating agencies also consider the State's credit rating and demographic trends, the health of its pension system, the level of support it has historically provided to the institution, and any legislation or policies affecting campus operations.
+- Any single financial ratio makes up only a fraction of the "scorecard" used by rating agencies to guide their credit analysis. - Under Moody's approach, for example, the financial leverage ratio accounts for only 10% of an issuer's overall score. - o The State's Impact - In assessing each institution's credit rating, rating agencies also consider the State's credit rating and demographic trends, the health of its pension system, the level of support it has historically provided to the institution, and any legislation or policies affecting campus operations.